-Currently at ConservEN we have two available farming plots for small-scale cultivation, fruit tree plantations and herb gardens.
-In addition to these farms, we also have gardens to be maintained at intern houses.
-Many have been started, and some have yet to be initiated, which is a great opportunity for future interns to start from scratch!
+Currently, we have two small farming plots for small-scale cultivation, fruit tree plantations and herb gardens.
+In addition to these farms, we also have gardens to be maintained at our volunteer houses.
+Many have been started, and some have yet to be initiated, which is a great opportunity for future volunteer-interns to start from scratch!